 barbs

-Their venomous, serrated tail barbs are only used as a last line of defense, as rays would rather flee than fight.
-When deployed, they’re whipped to the side or over the stingray’s head like a scorpion.
+Their venomous, serrated tail barb is only used as a last line of defense, as rays would rather flee than fight.
+When deployed, it’s whipped to the side or over the stingray’s head like a scorpion.
+These stings are EXTREMELY painful and are why it’s best to heed the common Floridian refrain of doing the “stingray shuffle” when walking in the water. 😉

 dermal denticles